ChangWan723/ChangWan723.github.io/_posts/CSLN/CleanCode/2023-10-13-Clean-Code-Meaningful-Names.md

 ### Opt for Simplicity over Cleverness

 It's better to be straightforward than to be witty.
 Remember, your code is for humans first.

+>Will they know what the function named `HolyHandGrenade` is supposed to do?
+Sure, it’s cute, but maybe in this case `DeleteItems` might be a better name.
+Choose clarity over entertainment value.

 >Say what you mean.
 Mean what you say.